PRL-PRG/codedj-parasite/README.md

 ## Questions

 Perhaps interesting idea that would get rid of merghing: We can override how projects are assigned to datastores and relax the requirement that a project belongs to one datastore at a time only.
 If we keep the guarantee that project ids are deduplicated for the CodeDJ superstore, then for instance we can store V8 in both JavaScript and C++ substores.
 This would mean that our datastores will be larger on disk, but maybe not by that much...
 OTOH if you want projects with *any* number of files in given language, you still have to merge/process multiple...

+Shoudl CodeDJ also manage all datastore views to provided savepoints, or should we have this on the datastore users themselves?
+I am slightly leaning towards the themselves option, but only very slightly...

 ## TODO